 This information is used to technically improve the services on the basis of technical data or target groups and their reading behaviour on the basis of their retrieval locations (which can be determined with the help of the IP address) or access times.
 The statistical surveys also include determining whether the newsletters are opened, when they are opened and which links are clicked.
 For technical reasons, this information can be assigned to the individual newsletter recipients.
 It is, however, neither our endeavour nor, if used, that of the dispatch service provider to observe individual users.
 The evaluations serve us much more to recognize the reading habits of our users and to adapt our contents to them or to send different contents according to the interests of our users.

 Within the scope of Matomo's reach analysis, we will make use of our legitimate interests (i.e. interest in the analysis, optimisation and economic operation of our online offer in the sense of Art.
 6 Para.
 1 lit. f.
 DSGVO) processes the following data: the type and version of browser you use, the operating system you use, your country of origin, the date and time of the server request, the number of visits, your length of stay on the website and the external links you click on.
 The user's IP address is anonymised before it is stored.
+Note: we do not use Matomo in the context of the online application (see registration function).
+Only technically necessary cookies are used there.

 Users can object to the anonymous data collection by the Matomo program at any time with effect for the future by clicking on the link below.
 In this case, a so-called opt-out cookie is stored in your browser, which means that Matomo no longer collects any session data.
 However, if users delete their cookies, the opt-out cookie is also deleted and must therefore be reactivated by the users.